How To Write Compelling eLearning Content Without Being An Expert

 Package Your Content Properly

 Design or package your content in a way that pleases the eyes.
-Most companies have valuable and meaningful content, but it’s just in a format or "package" that’s not interesting or consumable in today’s environment.
+Most companies have valuable and meaningful content, but if it’s in the right format or "package" it will not be interesting or for today’s highly visual learners.

 You have to help learners scan the page (because they are going to anyway).
 Break long paragraphs through numbered lists, bullets and section headers so that learners can quickly glance at the main points of your article.
 Use readable fonts and white spaces for an optimal learning experience.
 Use text formatting to highlight points that are important.

 Journalists, in writing the news, start with the 5 S—who what, where, when and why—and the how.

 Once you get all these details, write down the lead or introduction.
 Important facts come first, supporting facts come next.
 Finally, wrap up the section with a conclusion.

 Brevity is best

 The writer’s dictum, “keep it short and simple,” works in eLearning too.
 Cut redundant phrases and omit long paragraphs.
 Three to five sentences per paragraph will do.
 This prevents you from confusing or overwhelming learners with too difficult or technical content.

 Use simpler, active sentences instead.
 Look for phrases you can replace with a single word.
 This makes it easy for your readers to consume your content.
 Remember, learners have limited time and attention.
 Get to the point and get rid of distractions.